mdapena/Angular-Project-Structure/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Reminder

+Please keep in mind that this concept is in its early stages of execution and design; any suggestions or comments are welcome.